Q&A attached as breakout under related content

 Previous elected offices sought (and when): None

-Immediate family: Wife, Kathy; son, Spencer; and daughter-in-law, Casey.
+Immediate family: Wife, Susan; daughter, Abby; son, Andy; daughter-in-law, Dana.